 Shares Subject to the 2013 Plan.
-The aggregate number of shares of common stock available for issuance in connection with awards granted under the 2013 Plan was 8,250,000 shares, subject to customary adjustments for stock splits, stock dividends or similar transactions (the "Initial Limit").
+As of March 22, 2017 the aggregate number of shares of common stock available for issuance in connection with awards granted under the 2013 Plan is 14,155,292 shares, subject to customary adjustments for stock splits, stock dividends or similar transactions (the "Initial Limit").
 Incentive Stock Options may be granted under the 2013 Plan with respect to all of those shares.
 The number of shares of common stock available for issuance under the 2013 Plan will automatically increase on January 1st of each year for a period of ten years, commencing on January 1, 2015, in an amount equal to four percent (4%) of the total number of shares of common stock outstanding on December 31st of the preceding calendar year (the "Annual Increase").
-Effective January 1, 2015, the number of shares available for future issuance under the 2013 Plan increased to 9,541,706 shares.
 Notwithstanding the foregoing, the Board of Directors may act prior to the first day of any calendar year, to provide that there shall be no increase in the share reserve for such calendar year or that the Annual Increase in the share reserve for such calendar year shall be a lesser number of shares of common stock than would otherwise occur pursuant to the preceding sentence.
 The number of shares of common stock which may be issued in respect of Incentive Stock Options is equal to the Current Limit, and will be increased on each January 1, by the Annual Increase for such calendar year.